Cecil-W/mini-rv/README.md

-# mini-rv
+# mini-rv32

-A WIP simple RV32I core, that is currently not pipelined and as a start only supports add(i) and some branch instructions to test early
+A simple single-cycle RV32I core, that is currently not pipelined or synthesizable

 ## Compilation & Simulation